PR55/API-Project/README-frontend-phase-3.md

 Navigate to the [http://localhost:5173] and remove the `token` cookie if there is one.
 Refresh and see if there is a navigation bar with links to the login and signup pages.
-After logging in, the navigation bar should have the links to login and signup replaced with the React icons user icon.
+After logging in, the navigation bar should have the links to login and signup replaced with the Font Awesome user icon.

 Here's an example of what __Navigation/Navigation.jsx__ could look like: